Steel Pulse: Later years (1997–present)

 In 1997 the band released Rage and Fury.

 Until February 2001, it had been many years since Pulse had performed in their hometown of Birmingham.
 They decided to perform at the Ray Watts memorial concert, which was held at the Irish Centre.
 Pulse shared the stage with Watts' band, Beshara, along with other artists from Birmingham.

 In 2004, Steel Pulse returned to their militant roots with African Holocaust – their eleventh studio album.
 With guest appearances by Damian Marley, Capleton, and Tiken Jah Fakoly (on the track African Holocaust), the album is a collection of protest and spiritual songs, including "Global Warning" (a dire warning about climate change), "Tyrant", a protest song against political corruption, and "No More Weapons", an anti-war song.
 Also featured on the album is a cover of the Bob Dylan song, "George Jackson".

 In 2007, the band released a music video for the track "Door of No Return".
-The video was produced by Driftwood Pictures Ltd., and was shot on location in Senegal and New York City.
+The video was shot on location in Senegal and New York City.
 The video was directed by Trishul Thejasvi and produced by Yoni Gal.
-The video had its world premier at the Times 51st BFI London Film Festival in October 2007.
+The video had its world premiere at the Times 51st BFI London Film Festival in October 2007.

 In a 2013 interview with Midnight Raver, David Hinds indicated that a new studio album and documentary, tentatively titled Steel Pulse: The Definitive Story, would be released in 2014.
 However, on 10 July 2014 Midnight Raver reported that, according to Hinds, both the studio album and documentary will be delayed until at least 2015.

 In anticipation of a new Steel Pulse album, the Roots Reggae Library has indexed two compilation albums of the latest Steel Pulse singles.
 The albums are called Positivity and Jah Way, both named after tracks on the albums.

 In October 2018, Steel Pulse announced their new album, the first in 14 years, Mass Manipulation, was released on Rootfire Cooperative a non-traditional label that provides interest free loans and label services to independent musicians.
 The single "Stop You Coming and Come" was released on 7 December.
 The album was nominated for the 2020 Grammy Awards.

 On 22 March 2023, the Easy Star All-Stars released a cover of "Five Years" in collaboration with Steel Pulse, from their album Ziggy Stardub, a reggae reimagining of David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 A music video, directed by Robert Bartolome, was released on the same day.

 Former drummer Conrad Kelly died on 8 May 2024, at the age of 65.

 Awards and nominations

 A Grammy Award was given for their 1986 album Babylon the Bandit.
-Steel Pulse has also been nominated for albums Victims (1991), Rastafari Centennial (1992), Rage and Fury (1998), Living Legacy (2000). and Mass Manipulation (2019).
+Steel Pulse has also been nominated for albums Victims (1991), Rastafari Centennial (1992), Rage and Fury (1998), Living Legacy (2000) and Mass Manipulation (2019).